Mobile Black Spot Program

 The Australian Competition and Consumer Commission (ACCC) released a draft decision on 5 May 2017 to not declare wholesale domestic mobile roaming as a result of their Domestic mobile roaming inquiry.

 Consultations have therefore now commenced with the mobile carriers and the States on the implementation of the priority locations round of the Program.
-There will be an approach to market in 2017 to deliver on these commitments, subject to a suitable application by carriers.
+A competitive funding process will take place in 2017 to deliver on these commitments, subject to suitable applications being submitted by the mobile carriers.

 *Some of these locations may receive coverage from mobile base stations funded under round 2 of the Program.